ba-st/Ansible/docs/WorkerQueue.md

 channel queueBind: result method queue exchange: 'tasks' routingKey: ''.
 ````

-We just bind the exchange, a known address where the producer will send messages, to the queue from where the consumer will take out this messages.
-Now with the following collaboration, we'll create a subscription to the queue registering a callback that will open an inspector on each received message.
+You just bind the exchange, think of it as a known address where the producer will send messages, to the queue from where the consumer will take out the messages.
+Now with the following collaboration, you'll create a subscription to the queue registering a callback that will open an inspector on each received message by the consumer.

 ````Smalltalk
 channel